 Related Sector: Health & Social Care

 Since the outbreak of the global pandemic, you and your staff have undoubtedly experienced some of the most challenging conditions of your careers.
-Front line workers were forced to make tough decisions in highly pressured environments, with minimal support and resources.
-In addition, they had to familiarise themselves with and adhere to unprecedented new legislation, the Coronavirus Act 2020, with little or no lead in time.
+Difficult decisions were made in highly pressured environments, with minimal support and resources.
+In addition, staff had to familiarise themselves with and adhere to unprecedented new legislation, the Coronavirus Act 2020, with little or no lead in time.

 The long-term impact of Covid-19 will inevitably be huge.
-However, as well as navigating the repercussions that this pandemic has had (and continues to have) on the mental and physical health of your staff, there is now another significant task on the horizon.
+However, as well as navigating the repercussions that this pandemic has had (and continues to have) on the mental and physical health of your staff, there is now another significant event on the horizon which people will inevitably be concerned about; the UK Covid-19 Public Inquiry

 The public consultation process closed on 7 April 2022.
 During the consultation, the Inquiry team met with over 150 bereaved families across the UK, and representatives from many different sectors, such as charities, unions, faith groups, education, and healthcare.
 In total, over 20,000 responses were received.
 As a result, the current scope of the Inquiry may well be extended even further.

-This month, the Inquiry appointed eleven Queen’s Counsel to support them with the preparation and delivery of the investigative work.
+The Inquiry appointed eleven Queen’s Counsel (senior barristers/advocates) to support them with the preparation and delivery of the investigative work.
+The Opening Statement by the Chair of the Inquiry has now been released.
 Although it is currently not known who will be called to give evidence or the specifics of what that evidence will be, we at Bond Solon are already starting to receive training requests from organisations who wish to help provide support for those members of staff who they believe are likely to, or even possibly may be called to evidence, in order to allay any concerns they may have about the forthcoming process.

 Public Inquiries - Witness Familiarisation